ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-2-traversing-arrays.rst

 .. activecode:: lcal1
    :language: java
+   :autograde: unittest

    What does the following code print out?
 Trace through it keeping track of the array values and the output.
 Then run it to see if you're right.
 Notice that in this code, the array is passed as an argument to the methods.
-You can also try the code in the |Java visualizer| to see it running step by step as you hit Forward.
+You can also try the code in the |Java visualizer| with the Code Lens button.
    ~~~~
    public class ArrayLoop
    {